 \section{Introduction}

-This is the sequel of our previous work \cite{LW2} on the generalized volume conjecture for a hyperbolic knot in $S^3$.
+This is the sequel to our previous work \cite{LW2} on the generalized volume conjecture for a hyperbolic knot in $S^3$.
 In this paper we shall study a hyperbolic link in $S^3$, and extend several results from the knot case.
-The main idea is to apply the regulator map in the K-theory to the $SL_2(\mathbb{C})$ character varieties of hyperbolic links.
+The main idea is to apply the regulator map in K-theory to the $SL_2(\mathbb{C})$-character varieties of hyperbolic links.

 For a link $L$ in $S^3$, Kashaev (\cite{Ka1}) introduced a sequence of complex numbers $\{K_N|N>1, \text{odd integer}\}$, which were derived from a matrix version of the quantum dilogarithms.
-Kashaev's Volume Conjecture \cite{Ka2} predicts that for any hyperbolic link $L$ in $S^3$ the asymptotic behavior of his invariants $\{K_N\}$ regains the hyperbolic volume of $S^3-L$.
+Kashaev's Volume Conjecture (\cite{Ka2}) predicts that for any hyperbolic link $L$ in $S^3$, the asymptotic behavior of his invariants $\{K_N\}$ regains the hyperbolic volume of $S^3-L$.
 This was verified for the figure eight knot (\cite{Ka2}).
 The Volume Conjecture provides an intriguing relationship between the quantum invariants and the hyperbolic volume, but we still do not fully understand it.

-For the knot case, Murakami-Murakami (\cite{MM}) showed the Kashaev invariants $\{K_N\}$ can be identified with the values of normalized colored Jones polynomial at the primitive $N$-th root of unity.
-From this, a new formulation of the Volume Conjecture is stated as that the asymptotic behavior of the colored Jones invariants of any knot equals the Gromov simplicial volume of its complement in $S^3$.
+For the knot case, Murakami-Murakami (\cite{MM}) showed the Kashaev invariants $\{K_N\}$ can be identified with the values of normalized colored Jones polynomial at the primitive $N$-th roots of unity.
+From this, a new formulation of the Volume Conjecture states that the asymptotic behavior of the colored Jones invariants of any knot equals the Gromov simplicial volume of its complement in $S^3$.
 This new version of the volume conjecture bridges the quantum invariants of the knot with its classical geometry and topology.
 However, this formulation does not fit well for links, since it does not hold for many split links (see \cite{MMOTY}).
-Hence it is a very interesting question for us to see what is really behind the volume conjecture for links.
+Hence it is a very interesting question to see what is really behind the volume conjecture for links.